atropos-null/LS/py109/py109_studyguide.md

 greeting = 'Hi'     # Reassignment - greeting now points to a new string object
 ```

 After reassignment, the variable points to the new object, and if there are no other references to the original object, Python's garbage collector may reclaim that memory.
+Stated alternatively: reassignment of a variable never mutates the value it contains, it just pointing to a new, different object.

 ### Variable Scope